RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_Backrub_type.md

 -   **max_angle_disp_4**: maximum angular displacement for 4 atom segments (radians)
 -   **max_angle_disp_7**: maximum angular displacement for 7 atom segments (radians)
 -   **max_angle_disp_slope**: maximum angular displacement slope for other atom segments (radians)
--   **perserve_detailed_balance**: if set to true, does not change branching atom angles during apply and sets ideal branch angles during initialization if used with MetropolisHastings
+-   **preserve_detailed_balance**: if set to true, does not change branching atom angles during apply and sets ideal branch angles during initialization if used with MetropolisHastings
 -   **require_mm_bend**: if true and used with MetropolisHastings, will exit if mm_bend is not in the score function

 ---